vpubchain/Phore/doc/build-osx.md

 Other commands:
 -------

-    ./vpubd -daemon # to start the phore daemon.
+    ./vpubd -daemon # to start the vpub daemon.
     ./vpub-cli --help  # for a list of command-line options.
     ./vpub-cli help    # When the daemon is running, to get a list of RPC commands